petermchale/dairy-spread/README.md

 Often it is useful to have bioinformatics data in a spreadsheet, where the data can be better visualized and annotated manually.
-To integrate this approach into a data-analysis pipeline, it is useful to be able to programatically edit the spreadsheet.
+To integrate this approach into a data-analysis pipeline, it is useful to be able to programatically interact with the spreadsheet.

 dairy-spread allows you to create a google spreadsheet at the command line from a vcf, and to delete a spreadsheet so created, also from the command line.